-Generally, babies start teething between four to seven months, but some may start teething earlier or later too, and that is perfectly normal!
+Generally, babies start teething between four and seven months, but some may start teething earlier or later too, which is perfectly normal!
 Usually, you can tell if it is teething that’s making your baby restless at night because of some common symptoms like:

 - Excessive drooling

 Here are some tips to help ease the pain for both of you.

 A Gum Massage